thorlindberg/thesis/dissertation/8-1 results-syntax.md

 <br>

-This results in all enumerated values inheriting typing from the type before the dot in the declared extension.
+This results in all typed values inheriting typing from the type before the dot in the declared extension.
 The implication of this is that types do not have to be explicitly declared with a property in a type initialiser, and as such the character count is reduced while maintaining readability.
 Here are a few examples of the possible type declarations, and how extensions improve the syntax:

 ```
 "date": {